alexinator1/yii2-jta/README.md

 }
 ```

 That's it.
-Now you can access these fields as usual properties.
+Now child model has a property which named as pivot attribute and contains array of corresponding values **indexed by parent id**.
+So it can't be accessed following way:

 Lazy loading: